anquanscan/sec-tools/README.md

 [cdc-ui](https://github.com/CDC-UI/cdc-ui): Meeting notes, demo code, projects, website, and more for CDC@UI
 [Security-Authorisation](https://github.com/Rid0y/Security-Authorisation): This is a C application to perform security authorisation based on access codes.
 [cybersec_women_resources](https://github.com/shezdev/cybersec_women_resources): A collection of resources to help women get into the cyber security industry
 [Gmail_hack](https://github.com/EJL3/Gmail_hack): This is a python script for hacking Gmail account using Brute-force with wordlist attack.
+[nerfball](https://github.com/jay-johnson/nerfball): Want to see how something like Internet Chemotherapy works without bricking your own vms?
+This is a jail to reduce the python runtime from doing bad things on the host when running untrusted code.
+Nerf what you do not need :space_invader: + :bug: :soccer: :football: :whale: